V-Sekai/manuals/decisions/20200721-discord-bot.md

-# Notify community members and users about activity and updates via a Discord bot
+# Draft: Notify community members and users about activity and updates via a Discord bot

 - Status: draft